 Role of the Faculty, Staff and Students

 Cañada College seeks the counsel of its faculty and students through a system of permanent councils, committees and informal consultation.
-Standing and ad hoc committees are organized under the College Planning and Budgeting Council or the Academic Senate which operates through a Governing Council (elected by the faculty).
+Standing and ad hoc committees are organized by the College Planning & Budgeting Council or the Academic Senate which operates through a Governing Council (elected by faculty).
 Classified staff members of committees are appointed by the CSEA; student members are appointed by the Associated Student Government.
-Instructors, students, staff and administrators participate in curriculum development and the learning processes and in the general campus environment as full voting members of the various college committees which provide guidance and assistance to the President.
+Instructors, students, staff and administrators participate in curriculum development, the learning processes, and in the general campus environment as full voting members of the various committees which provide guidance & assistance to the President.

 Statement on Academic Freedom

 The San Mateo County Community College District is dedicated to maintaining a climate of academic freedom encouraging the sharing and cultivation of a wide variety of viewpoints.
 Academic freedom expresses our belief in inquiry, informed debate and the search for truth; academic freedom is necessary in order to provide students with a variety of ideas, to encourage them to engage in critical thinking and to help them understand conflicting opinions.
 Academic freedom encompasses the freedom to study, teach, and express ideas, including unpopular or controversial ones, without censorship or political restraint.

 Academic freedom, rather than being a license to do or say whatever one wishes, requires professional competence, open inquiry and rigorous attention to the pursuit of truth.

 The District’s faculty have the right to express their informed opinions which relate, directly or indirectly, to their professional activities, whether these opinions are expressed in the classroom, elsewhere on campus or at college-related functions.
 In a search for truth and in a context of reasoned academic debate, students also have the right to express their opinions and to question those presented by others.